Here’s How to Identify a Non-FDA-Cleared Cap Before It Wastes Your Money and Damages Your Hair

 Bonus: Nameless eBay Zombies

-It really shouldn’t have to be said but getting your medical equipment from eBay is a risky idea at best.
+It really shouldn’t have to be said but getting your medical equipment from eBay is a risky idea at best if it’s not from a reputable company.

 What Laser Cap Therapy Companies Should You Consider?